Sumikko Gurashi

-Sumikko Gurashi (すみっコぐらし) is a set of fictional characters produced by the Japanese company San-X. The name roughly translates to "life in the corner".
+Sumikko Gurashi (すみっコぐらし) is a set of fictional characters created by the Japanese company San-X. The name directly translates to "life in the corner".
 The main Sumikko characters are Shirokuma, a polar bear who dislikes the cold, Penguin? who is unsure of being a penguin, Tonkatsu, a piece of leftover pork cutlet, Neko, a timid and anxious cat, and Tokage, a dinosaur who pretends to be a lizard.
-Minor Minniko characters include Furoshiki, a polka dot furoshiki cloth, Zassou, a weed with a positive attitude, and Tapioca, multi-colored leftover tapioca pearls.
+Minor Minikko characters include Furoshiki, a polka dot furoshiki cloth, Zassou, a weed with a positive attitude, and Tapioca, multi-colored leftover tapioca pearls.
 The characters were created by Yuri Yokomizo, a graphic designer working for San-X, and the first products were released in 2012.
 Their main inspiration was the feeling of comfort when one is near a corner, and they were based on Yokomizo's notebook doodles when she was a student.

 A wealth of merchandise, such as stationery, plush toys, and clothing, is sold.
 Books, mobile apps, and video games based on the franchise have also been produced.
-Two animated films with Sumikko Gurashi were released in 2019 and 2021.
+Three animated films with Sumikko Gurashi were released in 2019, 2021, and 2023, with a fourth planned for fall 2025.
+Two short anime series aired on Nippon Television in 2023 and 2025.
+As of 2019, sales of Sumikko Gurashi products were worth about 20 billion yen a year.
+Eight million plush toys and 3 million books had been sold.
+In 2019, Sumikko Gurashi won the Grand Prize at the Japan Character Awards.